mvinza34/SoulKeeper/README.md

 **SoulKeeper** keeps track of the number of souls a player has and allows them to:
 - Allocate souls to level up various attributes.
 - Track spending and savings across different attributes.
+- Complete quests for additional rewards and challenges.
 - Experience random events that reward or punish their spending habits.
 - Unlock achievements for hitting financial milestones.
 - Save and load progress, ensuring they never "go hollow!"